ixchelfrg/udemy_git_course_example/README.md

 # Example File
-Hello World!
-(Means we have succesfully tried something).
+Hello World! (means we have succesfully tried something).

+Making a second change.